MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/load-ready-events.md

 </head>
 ```

-If you to log the event, to see the fields on it.
+If you to want log the `event` too, to see the fields on it.

 ```javascript
 document.addEventListener('readystatechange', (event) => {